grmte/ml/readme.txt

-design.ini for each experiment. cmatrix in the data folders zipped data file in the data folder gneerated r scripts predict.r and train.r
+design.ini for each experiment. cmatrix in the data folders zipped data file in the data folder generated r scripts predict.r and train.r

-The following files not kept:
+The following files are not kept:
 .feature
 .target
 .model